alexpaul/Github-Projects-Workshop/README.md

 ## 3. Basics of a README

 1. Description of the application.
+2. Instructions needed to run the project.
-2. Code snippet of the most challenging part or a part you were most proud of working on the project.
+3. Code snippet of the most challenging part or a part you were most proud of working on the project.
-3. Names of collaborators if any and a description of their contribution to the project.
+4. Names of collaborators if any and a description of their contribution to the project.
-4. List of frameworks, third party libraries used on the project.
+5. List of frameworks, third party libraries used on the project.
-5. Credit to resources used, e.g StackOverflow article or Medium post.
+6. Credit to resources used, e.g StackOverflow article or Medium post.
-6. Screenshots of the application.
+7. Screenshots of the application.
-7. A gif of an interesting part of the application.
+8. A gif of an interesting part of the application.

 ## 4. Adding a README to your Github Profile